 Dr. Saldivar said the simulation challenge, called Global DNA, hosted seven teams of his students and four computer-operated teams.
 Each team runs a simulated business that sells medical genetic testing devices around the world.
 The intent of the project is to place students in an environment without a clearly defined path and allow them to forge ahead.

 The simulation challenged students to utilize business knowledge gained throughout the course, with team members taking ownership of four key aspects of the project – research and development, production, marketing, and finance.

-One team – Sergio Romero, Isaac Currie, Lu Bai and Nicholas Lucas – rose to the top of the class during the project.
+One team – Nicholas Lucas, Sergio Romero, Isaac Currie and Lu Bai (pictured above with Dr. Saldivar) – rose to the top of the class during the project.

 “I really want to congratulate this team,” Dr. Saldivar said.
 “Each team had the same resources, and they, by far, did the best.
 They were one of the top performers in a simulation that I've ever had.”